avatar_48x48

-What Drives Consumers to Buy?
+What Drives Consumers To Buy?

 Category drivers are predictive of how consumers will behave in a given category.
 These drivers have shifted this year, and all brand-related characteristics are making larger contributions to the consumer engagement and loyalty process, specifically in the areas where consumers expect the most in the category.